Emkung/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?
+What worked for me was looking at the comments left by the professor and understand what each function was meant to do.
+What didnt worl for me however was just following exactly how the orginal file coded their functions.
+I would give the suggestion to the new students on always thinking how a certain way of coding limits the code and how changing the way of coding would open the code different ways of presentation and storage of the information.